secretartist272/CLI_Dinosaur/README.md

 # CliDinosaur

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cli_dinosaur`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to The Dinosaur-aus!
+This is a CLI with a built in API!
+It shows a list of 755 dinosaurs and can give you a one line description for the dinosaur you choose.
+To experiment with that code, run `bin/run` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation